Want to check your Analytics stats right from your WordPress dashboard?

 MonsterInsights is the best Google Analytics plugin for WordPress.
-Not only it allows you to add statistics to your site, but it also lets you enable advanced analytics reports, such as eCommerce tracking, downloads tracking, and more without the need to touch a line of code.
+Not only it allows you to add statistics to your site, but it also lets you enable advanced analytics reports, such as eCommerce tracking, form tracking, downloads tracking, and more without the need to touch a line of code.

 To know more about this plugin check out our detailed MonsterInsights review.

 Let’s check out how to use this plugin to add the stats dashboard to your WordPress.

 Step 1: Adding Google Analytics Dashboard to WordPress Admin